Okay, so you want to play some Steam games on your new Chromebook.

 Type the following line:

 “sudo sh -e ~/Downloads/crouton -t xfce -r trusty”

 This installs the Xfce version of Linux.
 You can also install other distros, like KDE which is more “pretty” but is more bloated.
 Xfce is a basic bare-bones version of Linux that’s fast and easy to use.
 If you want to use KDE instead, replace “xfce” with “kde” above.
 That’s what I’ll stick with for this guide to keep it straightforward and simple.

 If you want to install another distro or desktop environment (or if you get stuck on this step), I’ve written a complete tutorial on how to install Linux on a Chromebook you can refer to.
 It goes over the process step-by-step and covers how exactly you can install the other desktop environments instead of Xfce.

 Some versions have more eye-candy.
 Some have tons of features that make it almost like Windows.
 Others are built for performance and speed.
 There are dozens of distros you can install if you wish.

 Linux will now install and it’ll take a bit.
 Have a cookie.
 Take a break.
 Browse the Steam library in anticipation.

 Warning: You’ll be prompted to create a password.
 Make sure you write this down.
 There’s no way to recover it and you’ll need it to install Steam and other applications on your copy of Linux.
+If you forget it, you’ll have to start over.
 So don’t forget it.
 Write it down.

 Step 4: Launch Linux